antronerds/r2-tutorials/docs/Multiple_Genes_View.md

     differentially expressed per subgroup.
 -   Adjust several parameters in the settings panel
 -   In R2, the samples are annotated with e.g. clinical data.
-Each group of annotated data is called a �Track� in R2.
+Each group of annotated data is called a "Track" in R2.
 These tracks can be used to split the group gene expression levels per track.